One Model for All Tasks: Leveraging Efficient World Models in Multi-Task Planning: Method

-\textbf{Adaptive Stage Transition Triggers.} The transition from stage $s-1$ to $s$ is initiated when either of two conditions is met, balancing progress against a fixed budget: (1) \textit{Progress-based Trigger:} A new stage begins if the number of newly solved tasks in the current stage reaches a quota $Q_s$.
-(2) \textit{Budget-based Trigger:} To prevent stagnation on particularly arduous tasks, a transition is forced if the iteration count in the current stage exceeds a pre-allocated limit, $\lceil (T_{\max} - T_0) / S \rceil$.
+\textbf{Adaptive Stage Transition Triggers.} The transition from stage $s-1$ to $s$ is triggered upon satisfying either of two criteria, balancing progress against a fixed computational budget: (1) \textit{Progress-based Trigger:} A transition is triggered if the number of newly solved tasks during the current stage reaches a quota $Q_s$.
+(2) \textit{Budget-based Trigger:} To prevent stagnation on persistently arduous tasks, a transition is forced if the iteration count in the current stage exceeds a pre-allocated limit, $\lceil (T_{\max} - T_0) / S \rceil$.